 I launched Rake and Radish Farm the same month I turned 23, just as the rest of life was shutting down due to the start of the pandemic.
 The first season at Rake and Radish was incredibly busy as the transformation from hay field to half acre market garden took place.
 But the support of community, neighbours, CSA box program customers, family and friends made it possible.

 Currently heading into Season Three, I feel so honoured to spend my days growing fresh produce for the people and communities I care for deeply.
 I don’t see my peers reflected in current veggie box programs and I want to make sure people I care about can eat well and be nourished by sustainable produce.

 Who I Am:

 During the winter when the mud is too deep to be farming, I facilitate workshops for 2SLGBTQIA+ youth through Queer Peers and the Queering Schools Network.
-I also run Queer Sex Ed workshops in schools, a monthly Queer Crafternoon and am launching a new nonprofit, Monoceros Education Society.
+I also run Queer Sex Ed workshops in school and a monthly Queer Crafternoon.

 In my elusive free time, I love curling up with a good book, jumping into the ocean, going on backpacking trips and drinking endless cups of tea.
 My idea of a perfect day involves spending time with the people I love, being outside surrounded by trees and eating ice cream while watching the sunset.